 Cloud-to-cloud lightning is capable of inducing electrical field intensities in the hundreds to thousands of volts.

 If this happens across an unprotected power, telephone, data or coaxial

 line, the result can be severe system damage or complete destruction.

-The National Lightning Safety Institute (NLSI) suggests surge protection as well.
-The NLSI provides some general guidelines for the application of protection here.
+The National Lightning Safety Institute (NLSI) recommends surge protection.
+The NLSI provides some general guidelines for protection applications.

 Lightning strikes are instantaneously damaging.
 These events are very costly to the entire electrical system.
 Mitigation techniques should be viewed as a necessity - Not viewed as an option.